CeamKrier/docker-adventure/README.md

 ### Commands

- - ‘docker ps’: shows running docker containers
+ - `docker ps`: shows running docker containers
- - ‘docker ps --all’: shows all containers that have ran
+ - `docker ps --all`: shows all containers that have ran
- - ‘docker system prune’: removes stopped containers, build cache, dangling images
+ - `docker system prune`: removes stopped containers, build cache, dangling images
- - ‘docker create <container name>’: creates a container, returns id of it
+ - `docker create <container name>`: creates a container, returns id of it
- - ‘docker start <container id>’: starts the container in silent mode, outputs wont display (contrary to docker run which is compose of create + start and shows logs)
+ - `docker start <container id>`: starts the container in silent mode, outputs wont display (contrary to docker run which is compose of create + start and shows logs)
- - ‘docker stop <container id>’: stops container and gives possibility to do cleanup etc.
+ - `docker stop <container id>`: stops container and gives possibility to do cleanup etc.
- - ‘docker kill <container id>’: stops container immediately, no cleanup.
-If ‘docker stop’ cannot stop the container in 10 sec, then this command automatically being run to kill process
+ - `docker kill <container id>`: stops container immediately, no cleanup.
+If `docker stop` cannot stop the container in 10 sec, then this command automatically being run to kill process
- - ‘docker logs <container id>’: shows all the logs have been emitted while container working, does not re-run the container
+ - `docker logs <container id>`: shows all the logs have been emitted while container working, does not re-run the container
- - ‘docker exec -it <container id> <command>’: allows us to run extra command in an already running container ex: running ‘docker run redis’ and then the redis-cli inside the running container
+ - `docker exec -it <container id> <command>`: allows us to run extra command in an already running container ex: running `docker run redis` and then the redis-cli inside the running container
- - ‘docker exec -it <container id> sh/bash/zsh/powershell…’: opens the terminal of the container
+ - `docker exec -it <container id> sh/bash/zsh/powershell…`: opens the terminal of the container

 ### Flags

- - ‘start -a’: shows the output of the container in the terminal window where it ran
+ - `start -a`: shows the output of the container in the terminal window where it ran
- - ‘logs -f/--follow’: live log tracing
+ - `logs -f/--follow`: live log tracing
- - ‘exec -it’: allows us to provide input to the container
+ - `exec -it`: allows us to provide input to the container
- - ‘run -it sh’: start the container with shell, keeps default commands from running.
+ - `run -it sh`: start the container with shell, keeps default commands from running.
 Ultimately good for testing stuff ex: NodeJS to run js codes like chrome devtools
- - ‘exec -i’: gets the typed stuff to the running processes STDIN.
+ - `exec -i`: gets the typed stuff to the running processes STDIN.
 It runs the command

 ![Docker exec flag](./zdocs/docker-exec-flag.png)

- - ‘exec -t’: nicely formats + autocompletes (if command capable to do) the outputs on the screen
+ - `exec -t`: nicely formats + autocompletes (if command capable to do) the outputs on the screen

 ### Creating custom images